MKKL1/chat-app/server/src/main/java/com/szampchat/server/event/README.md

 ```
 eventSinkService.publish(event);
 ```
-From there client (programmer) can listen to events using `asFlux` method.
+From there user (programmer) can listen to events using `asFlux` method.
 Example where only events of class `MessageCreateEvent`, are acquired:
 ```
 eventSinkService.asFlux()